How Do I Apply?

 The School of Nursing follows a FALL TERM ONLY COHORT ADMISSIONS process.
 Complete applications to Clinical Nurse Leader must be received either by February 15 or May 1.
 Admission decisions for complete applications received by February 15 will be made prior to June 1.

 Complete applications received by May 1 will be reviewed and admission decision made by June 30.
 International applicants need to apply by February 15 to allow sufficient time for obtaining relevant documents.
 Application decisions (except for international applicants) will be communicated electronically by e-mail.
 (An RN Option, Early Admission to MSN/DNP is available.)
 Requirements include:

-- A baccalaureate degree in nursing from an ACEN (NLN), ACICS, or CCNE accredited program in nursing
+- A baccalaureate degree in nursing from accredited program (ACEN, NLN, ACICS, or CCNE)

 - A current license to practice nursing in the Commonwealth of Pennsylvania or the state or U.S. territory where clinical, practicum or residency requirements will be completed is required prior to enrolling in courses with a clinical, practicum or residency requirement.
 Foreign applicants should see section on Admission of Students from Other Countries.